shaik1002/biggitlabbomb/doc/editor_extensions/visual_studio_code/index.md

 - You're a member of a GitLab project.
 - You've installed the [GitLab Workflow extension](https://marketplace.visualstudio.com/items?itemName=GitLab.gitlab-workflow).
-- You've signed in to your GitLab instance, as described in [Set up the GitLab Workflow extension](#set-up-the-gitlab-workflow-extension).
+- You've signed in to your GitLab instance, as described in [Setup](https://gitlab.com/gitlab-org/gitlab-vscode-extension/-/tree/main/#setup).

 To search the titles and description fields in your project: